-It is particularly noted in this case that investments into structured notes were allowed to occur within the Complainant's portfolio in excess of the limits allowed on the maximum exposure to such products.
-MPM's Investment Guidelines of 2015 specifically mentioned a maximum limit of 66% of the portfolio value to 'products with underlying guarantee ... i.e. structured notes'.
+Besides the mentioned excessive exposure to single issuers, it is also noted that additional investments into structured notes were observed to have been allowed to occur within the Complainant's portfolio, in excess of the limits allowed on the maximum exposure to such products.
+MPM's Investment Guidelines of 2015, 2016 and mid-2017 specifically mentioned a maximum limit of 66% of the portfolio value to structured notes.
+In the case reviewed the Service Provider still continued to allow further investments into structured products at one or more instances when the said limits should have applied.
+The additional investments also occurred despite the portfolio being already exposed to structured notes more than the said percentage at the time when the additional purchase was being made.